jazibobs/website-2024/_services/tutoring.md

 ![Jared delivering a workshop at Ubisoft Shanghai](/assets/img/tutoring/jared-workshop-ubisoft.JPG)

-I'm a fully qualified UK teacher (PGCE) with a Masters Degree (MSc) in Computer Science.
+Jared Rigby (that's me!) is a fully qualified UK teacher (PGCE) with a Masters Degree (MSc) in Computer Science.

 I have worked as a computer science teacher at world leading international schools.
 In my most recently, I was the lead teacher of all game development modules at Dulwich College Beijing.